xkyleann/Java_Projects/README.md

 Description: This Java program detects plagiarism among scripts in a directory by comparing their similarity using the Hamming distance algorithm.
 It identifies copied or identical lines and displays the average Hamming distance and the number of identical lines.

+### Project 6: [Multithreading]

+Description: This project calculates the sum of an array using multithreading.
+It involves dividing the array into partial sums calculated by different threads.
+The total sum is then obtained by combining these partial sums.

 ## Code Samples